nvsx/t3install/README.md

 # t3install

-*Installation and setup of TYPO3 v11.
-Last modified 2021.*
+*Installation and setup of TYPO3.*

+## List of versions used

+- last modified 2021
+- TYPO3 v11
+- PHP v8.0.12
+- Docker v20.10.8
+- Ddev v1.18.0

+## How to use this repo

+It is a documentation of all steps to setup a TYPO3 site.
 This repo contains the source code and a list of steps under "guide".

 ## List of guides